trust-mfn-berlin/animals-as-objects/vault/story.bobby-tracking-body-parts.md

 </figure>

-While “Bobby’s” taxidermy remains a popular display in the exhibition at the Museum für Naturkunde Berlin and both image and film material of the taxidermy process circulated,[^2] we know very little about “Bobby’s” dissection, despite this extensive documentation.
+While “Bobby’s” taxidermy remains a popular display in the [[exhibition|theme.putting-animals-on-display]] at the Museum für Naturkunde Berlin and both image and film material of the taxidermy process circulated,[^2] we know very little about “Bobby’s” dissection, despite this extensive documentation.
 We know just as little about how his body parts were subsequently distributed across various collections and institutions.

 This text attempts to reconstruct a largely unknown part of this famous zoo animal’s history through archive holdings and collection items.
 The starting point for this investigation was the discovery of the dissection records and other documents from the 1930s in the archive of the Museum für Naturkunde Berlin.
 From there, clues led to various collections where specimens and replicas of the gorilla’s body parts remain to this day.
 The text represents an – at this stage still incomplete – historical reconstruction that connects different places and disciplines as it calls up larger and partly highly sensitive institutional, scientific, and collecting contexts.
 To fully investigate individual connections and the implications of recovering body parts remain important concerns for future research.
 What is clear, however, is that the history of “Bobby’s” scientific appropriation is different to the history of his [[exhibition|theme.putting-animals-on-display]] and [[his popular reception|material.the-gorilla-beast]].
 <figure>